-My travels to India began 29 years ago, with my sister and a backpack.
+My travels to India began 30 years ago.
 The essence of India then, as it remains today, is reflected in its temples, textiles, rich colors, spices and vibrant life.

 Inspired on my first trip by the abundant beauty, a recent journey was a mission to acquire a selection of textiles representative of the spirit of India.